mtumilowicz/rust-rocket-workshop/README.txt

                         * solution: box it
                 * as any type that implements given trait
                     * example: `impl<T: Display> ToString for T`
-            * performed using monomorphization
-                * process of turning generic code into specific code by filling in the concrete types that are used when compiled
-                * example
-                    ```
-                    impl Foo for u8 { ... }
-                    impl Foo for String { ... }

-                    fn do_something<T: Foo>(x: T) { ... } // compiler will create a special version for both u8 and String, and then replace the call sites
-                    // fn some_function(foo: impl Trait) { ... } // equivalent to above, can be handy when one type for param
-                    ```
             * upsides: allowing for inlining and hence usually higher performance
             * downsides: code bloat due to many copies of the same function existing in the binary, one for each type
 * used to add extensions methods to existing types (even built-in like `str` and `bool`)